qazimariaanees/Customer-Lifetime-Value-Prediction-Model/README.md

 - 💰 **Shortfall Threshold Slider** → Focus on customers with largest underperformance gaps.
 - 📊 **Segment Size Counter** → Shows how many customers match your filters.
 - ⬇️ **Download Segmentation** → Export selected customers as a CSV for targeted campaigns.
+- 🛠️ **Demo Mode** → Auto-generates sample data if no file is uploaded.

 ---